TREM Twist, SHORT twist, what does it even mean?! - Gabriel Tenorio String Co explained - Pt.1

 Les Pauls, ES-335s and SGs or similar with Tune-o-matic and Stoptail bridges

-For this style of bridge, the 'Standard Long' Twist is your weapon of choice, ensuring stability at the tailpiece and string break angle as it reaches the bridge.
+For this style of bridge, the 'STD Twist' is your weapon of choice, ensuring stability at the tailpiece and string break angle as it reaches the bridge.

-Many players prefer to top load their strings on a Telecaster, here you'll require the 'Short Twist' strings due to the smaller distance from the bridge casing and the saddles.
+Many players prefer to top load their strings on a Telecaster, here you'll require the 'SHORT Twist' strings due to the smaller distance from the bridge casing and the saddles.
+These would also be your choice for stop bar bridges (LP jr’s, or Coronets for example) and also for the traditional Mustang trem bridge.

 If you're like me, and in your love of the guitar you aim to get the most from it, both in tone and play-ability.
 Then it's truly worth looking closer at the item that connects you to it, the component that creates the notes alongside your fingers; The strings.
 Gabriel Tenorio's work is a reflection of a lifetimes (so far!) research and passions for improving and refining tone, playing feel and of course bringing out the very best in this incredibly diverse instrument we all love.